saurabhraghuvanshii/meshery-academy/content/certifications/c5ada327-8a58-4c8a-b9fa-51b95696488c/certified-meshery-contributor/meshery-models.md

     marks: 2
     options:
       - id: "a"
-        text: "To specify styling properties for components"
+        text: "To specify styling properties for components."
       - id: "b"
-        text: "To identify which components should participate in the relationship"
+        text: "To identify which components should participate in the relationship."
         is_correct: true
       - id: "c"
-        text: "To define the color scheme of the relationship visualization"
+        text: "To define the color scheme of the relationship visualization."
       - id: "d"
-        text: "To set the deployment order of components"
+        text: "To set the deployment order of components."
   - id: "q47"
-    text: "The Meshery Server registry maintains a versioned catalog of component definitions, allowing different versions of the same component to be registered simultaneously."
+    text: "The Meshery Server registry maintains a catalog of component definitions, allowing different versions of the same component under the same model to be registered simultaneously."
     type: "single-answer"
     marks: 2
     options: